yveszb38/docs/pages/reference/base-images/resin-base-images.md

 ##### Entry script

 There is an entry script (`/usr/bin/entry.sh`) as the ENTRYPOINT in every Resin base images.
-It will perform tasks such as: start udev, set the hostname (ResinOS 1.x devices only), mount `/dev/` and trigger the init system before starting your application.
+It will perform tasks such as: start udev, set the hostname ({{ $names.os.upper }} 1.x devices only), mount `/dev/` and trigger the init system before starting your application.
 Here is an example of [the entry script](https://github.com/resin-io-library/base-images/blob/master/debian/entry.sh).
 You can specify your own entrypoint if needed by adding `ENTRYPOINT` to the Dockerfile.

 ##### Notice: